Nemin32/Nemin32.github.io/_drafts/aorant.md

 at the time and also let them use the several boons conventional art brings to the table.
 Examples include the gradient in the Stockyards escape and the decals (like blood-splatters, moss, etc.) that fit realistically on objects.

+### Colors

+If you pay a bit of attention, it becomes obvious that every single area in Oddysee has a dominating color that defines every screen in it.
+RuptureFarms is brownish-red, the Stockyards escape is dark-blue, Paramonia is green, Scrabania is reddish-brown and so on.

+Why is this a good thing?
+Two main reasons: one, it provides consistency through constrains.
+If every screen has to be largely green or largely brown, then the artist immediately has a pointer what to fall back to if they feel out of ideas.
+The end result is consistent, believable progressions between levels.
+Second, it helps the players remember the levels.
+The human mind is a really complex thing and it can use very menial-sounding things to its advantage.
+Just remembering "uhh, yeah so the level was brown" already makes the job much easier.

+Another thing the game does well with colors is to remove it.
+What I mean is that in certain sections the objects in the foreground become black silhouettes in front of the background.
+This serves as a dramatic effect that underlines the tension of these areas.
+It is used to great effect in the final trials in the temples and in the escape and subsequent return in the Stockyards.

 ## The Level Design